 Wet Smoke Damage

-Wet smoke comes from a fire with a slow burn and less heat.
-Typically the result of materials such as plastic or rubber being set on fire.
+Wet smoke comes from a fire with a slow burn and less heat, typically the result of materials such as plastic or rubber being set on fire.
 The smoke is very thick and black, smells especially bad, and easily covers everything and then sticks.
 Wet smoke damage can be quite challenging since it tends to smear when you try to clean it, and the odors don’t want to come out, either.
 It may require special equipment to remove it.
+Additionally, smoke damage health risks are significant with wet smoke, as it often contains toxic chemicals from synthetic materials.
+Exposure can lead to respiratory issues, skin irritation, and other health hazards.

 Now that you know more about smoke damage and its difficulties, you’ll know when to call in the experts.
 If you’d like to learn even more, consider taking a specialized in-person class on fire damage from Steamatic of VA Peninsula.